intcyoacreator/intcyoacreator.github.io/README.md

   items
 - [ ] Stats for amount of pages, amount of words, amount of sections, amount of choices, etc
+- [ ] Have the Sidebar permanently extend if, and only if, the screen is massive enough (probably more than 1920px)

 ## Ideas